firststatepediatrics/firststatepediatrics.github.io/info-covid-19.md

 This has been such a trying experience, and yet we always see smiling faces through the eyes of everyone wearing their masks when they come into our offices for check ups or any other concerns.

-We are still open at both offices for both well and sick visits.
+We are still open at both offices for both well and sick visits, and we have started offering Flu vaccines at both offices.
 We continue to avoid using our waiting rooms.
-We want everyone to feel safe that they will avoid any exposure to illness in the office.
+We want everyone to feel safe while in the offices.
 After a COVID pre-screening, we are ushering all patients straight back to freshly santized examination rooms.
-We are helping you to practice strict social distancing while in the offices.
+Based on current recommendations we require all adults and all children aged 4 and over to wear a mask in the office if medically tolerable.
 In addition we are able to still provide telemedicine visits for appropriate concerns.

 As of April 2020 our Saturday hours were transitioned to telemedicine hours to help reduce unnecessary office openings.
 We appreciate the enthusiastic response we have received seeing patients remotely in their homes on Saturdays.
 It brings us joy to be able to help from a slight distance.

-We also want everyone to know that the CDC advises universal flu vaccination this year.
+We further want everyone to know that the CDC strongly advises everyone to get a Flu vaccination this year.
 It is of the utmost importance to help prevent a feared double-pandemic this winter - of both COVID-19 and Flu.
-Please call ASAP to schedule your childrens' flu vaccines.
+Please call ASAP to schedule flu vaccines.
 They are in stock in both offices and appointments are readily available.
 Also, please do not forget to get to the pharmacy or your own primary care office to get your own flu vaccine.
 We are all in this together!

 **MARCH 23, 2020**